 The thing at the end of the room that I was absolutely forbidden from looking at, the one you were wondering about?
 Well, I did look, or at least glance.
 It was just a map, a giant map of the whole of Ireland that took up the entire wall from floor to ceiling.

-And dotted like a giant pincushion with large pins in a variety of bright colors.
-I learned later that each pin pinpointed the location of active surveillance, especially of IRA units, by the lads from Signals Intelligence.
+It was dotted like a giant pincushion with large pins of bright colors, and I learned later that each pin pinpointed the location of active surveillance, especially of IRA units, by the lads from Signals Intelligence.
 I always wondered if I ever became one, a pin in their wall.